 Autonomous AI for Finance & AI-Powered Decision-Making

 While today’s AI outputs still require human oversight, the AI-driven systems of the future will free financial advisors from this task.
-This means that the evaluation of vast volumes of market data, economic indicators, and geopolitical events will be done with more precision, and AI/ML can autonomously adjust portfolios, lending parameters, or even operational processes based on evaluation results.
+This means that the evaluation of vast volumes of market data, economic indicators, and geopolitical events will be done with more precision, and AI/ML in finance can autonomously adjust portfolios, lending parameters, or even operational processes based on evaluation results.
 With this level of automation by AI and machine learning for finance, companies can reduce human effort while also increasing portfolio resilience.

 Generative AI & AI Financial Advisory